Anzhenhua/academic-website/content/authors/admin/_index.md

 highlight_name: true
 ---

-Chien Shiung Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+Zhenhua An is a Ph.D. candidate in the field of combustion science and technology at the Thermal Science and Engineering Laboratory.
+His research interests include ammonia combustion, large-scale numerical simulation, and combustion models.
+Currently, he is focusing on the research of liquid ammonia flame simulation using LES/DNS methods.
 {style="text-align: justify;"}